Easy Chicken Enchiladas Recipe

 Water

 8″ tortillas – Premade or homemade are both great options!
 I often buy uncooked tortillas and cook them before making the enchiladas.
-You can also use gluten-free tortillas.
+You can also use gluten-free tortillas such as homemade almond flour tortillas.

 Optional Topping Ideas